Delivery Truck Accident Attorney

 - Deficient company hiring policies

 A delivery truck accident attorney has the skills and experience to conduct an investigation and determine which parties might be at fault for your injuries.
 If needed, an attorney can call on medical experts, engineers and accident reconstructionists to determine how your accident happened and who is responsible.
 Experts can also help determine the value of your claim.
-The attorneys at the Law Offices of Jeffrey S. Glassman work with the best and most respected experts in the nation.
+The attorneys at the Jeffrey Glassman Injury Lawyers work with the best and most respected experts in the nation.

 If a driver is driving with a crew, the crew members should be responsible for talking on cellphones, two-way radios and working with GPS equipment.
 Drivers navigating their delivery routes solo, should pull over if they need to talk on a cellphone, manage GPS systems or check delivery lists.
 Drivers should also adhere to all posted speed limits regardless of how many deliveries they have left to make.

 The delivery truck company could be liable for your injuries if it failed to properly train the driver or if it hired the driver without conducting an adequate background check.
 Drivers are often provided with short-term on-the-job training, which in many cases is insufficient.
 All delivery truck drivers should have a valid driver’s license.

 If your accident was caused by a defective vehicle—maybe the brakes failed or an axel broke—a delivery truck accident attorney may be able to pursue a product liability claim against the vehicle manufacturer.

 Delivery trucks should be inspected on a regular basis to make sure that they are safe.
 Trucks should be inspected to ensure that tire pressure is correct and that headlights, turn signals, brakes, and the horn are in a safe working condition.